mtagius/pwnagotchi-tools/README.md

 	```
 # Additional Configuration Steps
 ## Wordlists
-By default this repo contains a small example wordlist, `./hashcat/wordlists/shortKrak.txt`.
-You will want to download additional ones to work with.
-You can place them in the provided `./hashcat/wordlists` directory, or reference the directory directly in the `.config.js` file.
+By default this repo contains a single popular large wordlist, `./hashcat/wordlists/rockyou.txt.gz`, that you will need to unzip (See below).
+You will want to download additional ones to work with as well.
+You can place any new wordlists in the provided `./hashcat/wordlists` directory, or reference the directory path in the `.config.js` file.
 ```javascript
 ...
 WORDLISTS: [